 Instead, you can do one of two things.
 First, you can sell your vision and try to bring people on board who are excited to work with you for equity.
 Second, if you have the funding, you can hire a few contractors and part-time people who can work only when absolutely necessary.
 The problem with the second track is, in startups, there is always something that needs attention, so you’re going to have to be very strategic.

 Along with hiring too quickly, inexperienced managers often choose people who are destined for failure.
-In fact, a recent report by Business News Daily indicates that 46% of startup employees fail within the first 18 months, mostly because of attitude problems.
+In fact, a recent survey of 1,000 UK small businesses revealed that 40 percent had exited three employees over the last five years, and 14 percent had exited over six.
 To minimize turnover, founders should evaluate people for fit and then for skills.
 When it’s only a few people, each person affects the entire company, so be careful not to let “bad seeds” in.

 Starting Too Early